John Maus: Early years

-Maus was born and raised in Austin, Minnesota and had a middle-class upbringing.
+Maus was born and raised in Austin, Minnesota and had what he described as a "spoiled ass" upbringing.
 The earliest songs he could recall hearing was "Chariots of Fire" by Vangelis, and after that, early MTV hits such as Starship's "We Built This City" (1985).
 As a teenager, he listened mainly to Nirvana and Syd Barrett, performed in punk bands, and created music with his computer.
 He said that he began playing an instrument "around 12 or 13" and remembered that "the [only] culture I was exposed to was what was coming through MTV, Top 40 radio and maybe a classic rock station or something like that. ...
 I lived out in a very small town, with no boutique record stores and no college kids."
 Nirvana's "Smells Like Teen Spirit" created "a fascination for musical details" for him, and when he got his first bass guitar, "I didn’t take any lessons or learn how to play it.
 I’d just kind of pluck on the bass and scream my heart out."
 Afterward, he became fascinated with the life and music of Syd Barrett, and recorded his own version of Barrett's 1970 song "Feel" from The Madcap Laughs.